Nick Holt: Washington

 In December 2008, USC Trojans offensive coordinator and colleague Steve Sarkisian was hired as the head coach of the Washington Huskies in Seattle.
 Sarkisian and Holt coached their final game with the Trojans, the Rose Bowl, on January 1, 2009.
-Though it meant moving the family while the children were in high school, on January 5, 2009, Holt accepted the position of defensive coordinator at Washington, taking over for Ed Donatell, who was not retained by Sarkisian.
+On January 5, 2009, Holt accepted the position of defensive coordinator at Washington, taking over for Ed Donatell, who was not retained by Sarkisian.
 Holt signed a three-year contract valued at $2.1 million.

 At the end of Holt's second season at UW in 2010, the Husky defense appeared improved as the team went on a three-game winning streak to finish the regular season and become bowl-eligible, capped with a 19–7 victory over Nebraska in the Holiday Bowl.

 2011 season

 While 2011 saw the emergence of sophomore quarterback Keith Price and improvement on offense, the Huskies were ranked near the bottom in the conference and nationally on defense (of 120 FBS teams: 106th in yards allowed, 108th in points allowed, 116th in passing yards allowed).
 Washington broke to an early 5–1 record and was bowl-eligible in October, but lost three straight in November before winning the Apple Cup to finish the regular season at 7–5.
 The five losses were not close games, with copious points and yardage yielded on defense, including 65 points at Stanford, with most of the damage coming from the Cardinal running game, not quarterback Andrew Luck.
 At the Alamo Bowl, the Huskies faced Baylor, with Heisman Trophy winner Robert Griffin III at quarterback.
 Similar to the Stanford game, the Huskies generally contained the high-profile quarterback, but were soundly beaten by the rest of the offense.
 Despite scoring eight touchdowns on offense, the Huskies gave up 67 points and 777 yards on defense, and lost by 11 points.
 Holt was fired two days later, as were linebackers coach Mike Cox and safeties coach Jeff Mills.
 All three coaches had contracts through the 2012 season, totaling over $1 million.
 Cornerbacks coach Demetrice Martin left the staff two weeks earlier for UCLA under new head coach Jim Mora.
 Johnny Nansen, defensive line and special teams, was the only defensive coach remaining on the UW staff at the end of 2011.
 The three released coaches were given lump sum payments for the 2012 season: Holt ($650,004), Cox ($220,008), Mills ($155,004).
 Cox went to Kansas State as the linebackers coach and Mills to New Mexico as defensive coordinator.